princekeh/Smart-Data-Logger/README.md

 # Smart-Data-Logger

-A beginner-level Python project that logs and manages simple data entries.
+Smart Data Logger is a beginner-friendly Python project that simulates a simple environmental data collection system.
+It allows users to log